Michigan Gov. Whitmer: Trump provided 'rallying cry' to hate groups as kidnapping plot thwarted

 “Let me say this loud and clear: hatred, bigotry and violence have no place in the great state of Michigan,” Whitmer added.
 “If you break the law and conspire to commit heinous acts of violence against anyone, we will find you, we will hold you accountable and we will bring you to justice.”

 Trump faced widespread criticism over his "stand down and stand by" remark following the debate.
-The president clarified his remarks during an appearance on Fox News channel last week.
+The president clarified his remarks during an appearance on Fox News Channel last week.

 "Let me be clear again: I condemn the KKK.
 I condemn all White supremacists.
 I condemn the Proud Boys.
 I don't know much about the Proud Boys, almost nothing, but I condemn that," Trump told Fox News anchor Sean Hannity.